Katmai Coastal Bears Adventure

 Day 8:

-After our last morning outing, we’ll disembark the ship late morning for our seaplane flight back to Kodiak.
-From here, we take another flight to Anchorage and make our way home.
+After our last morning outing, we’ll disembark the ship late morning for our float plane flight back to Kodiak.
+From here, travelers make their way home, typically via Anchorage.